MatthieuLemoine/open-image-feed/README.md

 ## Need help or found a bug :question:

-If you need help or found a bug, do not hesitate to open an [issue](https://github.com/MatthieuLemoine/open-image-feed/issues).
+Do not hesitate to open an [issue](https://github.com/MatthieuLemoine/open-image-feed/issues).

 ## Contribute :pencil: